 Similar Games With More Accessibility Features for Controls

 If you want to play Pokémon, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Pokémon has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Pokémon which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual